Sharesale

 1. Casting director

-A casting manager is in charge of hiring cast and crew members for roles on a TV or film set.
+A casting manager is in charge of cast and crew members for roles on a TV or film set.
 Their significant responsibilities may include:

 • Communicating with talent acquisition managers about people who may be suitable for open spots.